 10. Grand Opening Advertising: $10,000 to $15,000

-- You must conduct a Grand Opening within 180 days of opening, in accordance with the franchisor’s prescribed Grand Opening marketing plan.
+- You must conduct a Grand Opening of your Bakery within 180 days of opening, in accordance with the franchisor’s prescribed Grand Opening marketing plan.
 The franchisor reserves the right to require you to deposit with it the funds required for the Grand Opening, to distribute as necessary to conduct the Grand Opening marketing plan.

 - You may have additional expenses for promotional materials.